rscircus/rscircus.github.io/content/posts/2020-02-22-transformer.md

 As we introduced the original paper's figure now, we can easily create the connection between our simplified model above and this structure.
 It's interesting to note, that the final Encoder output is fed into each of the `Encoder-Decoder Attention` layers, which is called `Multi-Head Attention` in the original paper.

 We'll approach the original's figure a bit more now.
-Of interest is, how the output is re-fed in to the decoders.
+Of interest is how the output is fed back into the decoders.
 Jay Alammar's [animation in his breakdown](https://jalammar.github.io/illustrated-transformer/) 'The Illustrated Transformer' is of great help to understand this concept:

 ![](https://jalammar.github.io/images/t/transformer_decoding_2.gif)
 _Fig 2: Output embedding (src: Jay Alammar)_